BSc | Undergraduate

 Assessment

-- The way in which students are assessed will vary according to the Learning objectives of each module.
-Some modules are assessed solely through project work or written assignments.
-Others are assessed through a combination of coursework and end of semester examinations.
-Details of how each module is assessed are shown in the Student Handbook which is provided to all students during their first year induction.
+The way in which students are assessed will vary according to the learning objectives of each module.
+Details of how each module is assessed are shown in the Student Handbook which is available online via the school website.

 Feedback